Green-Software-Foundation/if-plugins/src/lib/cloud-metadata/README.md

 ## Plugin Config

-- `fields`: An array of parameters that should be output
+- `fields`: An array of parameters that should be output (optional)

 ### Inputs